Charity Dingle: 2009–present

 Charity and Declan then start dating but no one thinks it will last.
 Charity realizes she is pregnant in April and plans to have a termination, feeling that she and Declan couldn't cope with a child.
 However, Declan finds out when Megan finds the positive test in the bin at Debbie's house.
 He is happy and proposes to her, making her walk out.
 Later, Charity accepts Declan's proposal and Declan announces their engagement in The Woolpack and Charity's pregnancy, just as Jai walks in.
 Charity later decides to go ahead with a termination and offloads to her consultant, bursting into tears and telling her how she gave Debbie up for adoption.
 However, after booking an abortion, she finds that Declan has told Noah about the baby.
 Charity marries Declan with only Noah, Megan and Declan's nephew, Robbie Lawson (Jamie Shelton), present.
 Megan tries to sabotage the wedding and sets off the fire alarm.
 Charity realizes what Megan is up to and a catfight broke out.
 She panics when Declan reveals he has booked a month's holiday to Barbados for them and Noah as she worries over how to have her abortion.
 However, a confrontation with Megan a few days later gives Charity an opportunity to feign miscarriage when she is accidentally knocked to the floor.
 A scan at the hospital confirms she has lost the baby, leaving Declan devastated.
-Wracked with guilt, Megan tells Declan that she is resigning and won't move into Home Farm but Jai advises her to test Charity's intentions.
+Wracked with guilt, Megan tells Declan that she is resigning and will not move into Home Farm but Jai advises her to test Charity's intentions.
 Charity is shaken when Megan says she may stay after all and is horrified to find Megan telling Declan that she caused the miscarriage.
 Enraged, Declan throws Megan out.
 Charity, relieved, agrees to rearrange a late honeymoon for them and Noah, but insists it is too soon for another baby, much to Declan's chagrin.
 A vengeful Megan then decides to spy on Charity with Nicola at Home Farm.
 After returning from Barbados, Charity agrees to try for another baby.